 UNIT 2: WHO CAN VOTE?

 Experience the undemocratic nature of the early post- Revolutionary War government.
-[Refer to our free curriculum for support materials, to assign identities for your students.
-Please help us by registering so we can tell our donors how many we are helping!]
+[Refer to our free curriculum for support materials, to assign identities for your students.]

 This activity gives students kinesthetic experience to understand who was included or excluded in the democratic process right after the War.
 Ask all students to imagine themselves as participants or War observers, at the end of the American Revolutionary War.
 Explain that they fought and worked hard to achieve freedom from the British.
 They are excited about their newly established democracy!